 - 2-4 oz goat cheese or cream cheese

-- 1/4-1/3 cup shredded fresh mozzarella cheese I got the ball from Trader Joe's and shredded myself
+- ¼-1/3 cup shredded fresh mozzarella cheese

-- 2 tbsp fresh basil chopped
+- 2 tablespoon fresh basil chopped

-- 2 tbsp fresh parsley chopped
+- 2 tablespoon fresh parsley chopped

 - kosher salt and freshly ground pepper

-- 1/4 cup OPTIONAL: panko
+- ¼ cup OPTIONAL: panko

-Preheat oven to 375 degrees F. Slice zucchini in half lengthwise and scoop out the filling, leaving about 1/4" around the edges.
+- Preheat oven to 375 degrees F. Slice zucchini in half lengthwise and scoop out the filling, leaving about ¼" around the edges.
 You can use the scraped out filling for smoothies!

-After you have scraped out the zucchini so they are little boats, place them on a lightly oiled cookie sheet.
-Meanwhile heat 1 tbsp olive oil in a large saute pan on medium high heat.
+- After you have scraped out the zucchini so they are little boats, place them on a lightly oiled cookie sheet.
+Meanwhile heat 1 tablespoon olive oil in a large saute pan on medium high heat.
 Add the shallot and cook for 1 minute, then add the garlic.
 Remove any casings and add chicken sausage to the pan, separating into small pieces with a wooden spoon.
 Cook about 5-7 minutes until cooked through.

-On low heat, add tomatoes or tomato sauce and goat or cream cheese.
+- On low heat, add tomatoes or tomato sauce (if using) and goat or cream cheese.
 Remove from heat once combined.
 Stir in basil and parsley (leave a little bit to sprinkle on top) and add salt and pepper to taste.
 Scoop filling into your zucchini boats.
 Top with shredded mozzarella and panko (if using).
 Bake for 15-20 minutes until lightly browned on top and bubbling.
 Zucchini should be softened but still firm.
 Serve warm.

-If using panko and it is not brown enough for your liking, you can broil under high heat for 2 minutes or so.
+- If using panko and it is not brown enough for your liking, you can broil under high heat for 2 minutes or so.